ISD: Self-Supervised Learning by Iterative Similarity Distillation: Experiments

 \section{Experiments}

 We describe various experiments and their results in this section.
-First, we compare our proposed self-supervised method with other state-of-the-art methods on ImageNet and transfer learning.
-Next, we show how the method can be modified to remove unwanted augmentation biases.
-Finally, we demonstrate the advantage of our method compared to MoCo on unbalanced, unlabeled dataset.
+We compare our proposed self-supervised method with other state-of-the-art methods on ImageNet and transfer learning.
+We also demonstrate the advantage of our method compared to MoCo on unbalanced, unlabeled dataset.

 \textbf{Implementation details: } For all experiments, we use PyTorch with SGD optimizer (momentum = $0.9$, weight decay = $1e-4$, batch size = 256) except when stated otherwise.
 Details about the specific architecture, epochs for training, and learning rate are described for each experiment in its respective section.
 We follow the evaluation protocols in \cite{abbasi2020compress} for nearest neighbor (NN) and linear layer (Linear) evaluation.
 We use the ImageNet labels only in the setting of evaluating the learned features.
-To evaluate how SSL features transfer to new tasks, we perform image retrieval on different datasets like CUB200, CARS196, and Stanford Online Product.
-Unlike linear evaluation, the task of image retrieval does not have any hyper-parameters which allows faster and more consistent evaluation of the learned features.
+To evaluate how SSL features transfer to new tasks, we perform Linear layer evaluation on different datasets including Food101 \cite{food101}, SUN397 \cite{sun397}, CIFAR10 \cite{cifar}, CIFAR100 \cite{cifar}, Cars \cite{carsdataset}, Flowers \cite{flowers}, Pets \cite{pets}, Caltech-101 \cite{caltech101} and DTD \cite{dtd}.
+More details about the datasets and training can be found in the appendix.
+We follow \cite{grill2020bootstrap} setting for transfer learning and reproduce BYOL results for fairness.

-\textbf{Practical issues in recent SSL benchmarks:} Although it is common to use ResNet-50 model for self-supervised learning, it is an expensive model to train and experiment with.
-For instance, training ResNet-50 for 200 epochs of MoCo takes at least 6 days on four RTX 2080-Ti GPUs.
-Most recent papers \cite{chen2020mocov2,chen2020simple,grill2020bootstrap,misra2019self,caron2020unsupervised} report results for 800 epochs or more which is very expensive without specialized hardware.
-Further, some methods \cite{grill2020bootstrap,caron2020unsupervised} are even slower as they forward the mini-batch through the model more than once.
-For instance, BYOL method forwards the images twice to calculate the symmetric loss, so $800$ epochs of BYOL is equivalent to almost $1,600$ epochs of MoCo in terms of running time.
-We believe such demanding benchmarks makes this research area less accessible to smaller research labs and is not aligned with the goals of democratizing AI.

-Moreover, linear evaluation of the SSL features is also somehow an established benchmark in the community.
-We believe linear evaluation has even more sever issues as each linear evaluation takes several hours and has some hyperparameters.
-It is possible to spend lots of computation to tune the hyperparameters which makes the benchmark inconsistent and maybe misleading.
-We believe recently emerging evaluation of SSL methods with nearest neighbor resolves most of these issues as it does not have any hyperparameters and is very fast.